Add reverification for sensitive actions

 Handle reverification client-side

-After setting up reverification on the server-side, you must handle reverification on the client-side.
+After setting up reverification on the server-side, you must handle reverification on the client-side so that your users can verify their credentials.

 The following example demonstrates how to use the useReverification()